eduardo-veras/serverless-aws-router/README.md

 This project aims to be a lightweight router system for [Serverless framework](https://serverless.com) for AWS Lambda.
 The code design was inspired on [Hapi](https://hapi.dev) framework, and try to mimic the routes, validations, requests and response models of traditional NodeJS router frameworks.

+## Documentation and options
+All configuration options, methods, and events can be found on the [Wiki](../../wiki) section on this repo.

 ## Install
 ```bash